CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![This is a screenshot of the Azure Portal for AKS showing adding a Service.](media/CNV2-E3-T3-S3.png "Add a Service")

 1. In the **Add with YAML** pane, paste the below YAML code which creates a service in AKS and click on **Add**.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the YAML file.
     >**Info**: The below YAML script will create a AKS service inside the contoso-traders namespace that you have created in previous steps.
-AKS Serviceis a abstract way to expose an application running on a set of Pods as a network service.
+AKS Service is an abstract way to expose an application running on a set of Pods as a network service.

     ```yaml
        apiVersion: v1